 - A. Preparedness - 1.
 Develop a public information program to educate the public regarding the effects of common, emergency and disaster situations. - 2.
 Develop plans to coordinate with international, national, state and local news media for emergency operations, before, during and after emergency situations. - 3.
 Develop plans to conduct a multi-agency/jurisdiction coordinated public information program during emergencies and disasters. - 4.
 Develop plans and programs to educate news media that ESF-15 is the primary information center during emergency situations, unless otherwise directed by the Colleton County Emergency Council. - 5.
 Develop and maintain pre-scripted Emergency Alert System messages and news releases for all hazards to include hurricanes, earthquakes, nuclear incidents and dam failures. - 6.
 Encourage development of disaster plans and kits for the public. - 7.
 Provide evacuation information to the affected public. - 8.
-Participate in Colleton County exercises and conduct, at least annually, an ESF-15 exercise to validate this annex and supporting plans. - 9.
-Train staff to assist in media and public information functions during EOC activations. - 10.
-Develop and implement a training program for all ESF-15 members.
+Participate in Colleton County exercises and conduct, at least annually, an ESF-15 exercise to validate this annex and supporting plans.

-- 11. Develop and maintain a roster with contact information of all ESF-15 personnel. - 12.
+- 9. Train staff to assist in media and public information functions during EOC activations. - 10.
+Develop and implement a training program for all ESF-15 members. - 11.
+Develop and maintain a roster with contact information of all ESF-15 personnel. - 12.
 Annually review the Department of Homeland Security Universal Task List and integrate tasks as appropriate. - B. Mitigation - 1.
-Support and plan for mitigation measures. - 2.
-Support requests and directives resulting from the County Administrator, Governor and/or FEMA concerning mitigation and/or re-development activities. - 3.
-Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans.

-C. Response

-- 1. Alert agencies whose personnel, equipment or other resources that may be used in the event of an emergency. - 2.
-Provide timely and accurate Emergency Alert System messages and news releases in common language and terminology to inform the public.
+Support and plan for mitigation measures specific to ESF-15. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact. - 5.
+Reference the Lowcountry Natural Hazard Mitigation Plan for additional information. - C. Response - 1.
+Alert agencies whose personnel, equipment or other resources that may be used in the event of an emergency. - Provide timely and accurate Emergency Alert System messages and news releases in common language and terminology to inform the public.
 Coordinate with established county/state hotline systems. - 3.
 Coordinate with news media regarding emergency operations. - 4.
 Provide emergency public information to special needs populations. - 5.
 Execute a multi-agency/jurisdiction coordinated public information program. - 6.
 Supplement local emergency management public information operations, as necessary, and when resources are available. - 7.
 Maintain labor, equipment and materials forms used by ESF-15 staff for possible reimbursement, if authorized. - D. Recovery - 1.
 Continue public information activities to include updating the public on recovery efforts. - 2.
 Anticipate and plan for arrival of, and coordination with, FEMA, ESF-15 personnel in the EOC, and the Joint Field Office (JFO). - 3.
 Process and disseminate disaster welfare and family reunification information to the media and public.